The Scaled Agile Framework®: How to implement SAFe and PI planning

-Scaled Agile, Inc. developed and launched SAFe® in 2011.
-Today the framework supports tens of thousands of practitioners and is used by more than 70 of the 100 companies at the top of the Fortune 500 list.
+The Scaled Agile Framework (SAFe) is a comprehensive set of guidelines for implementing agile and lean principles at scale.
+The framework was developed and launched by Scaled Agile, Inc. in 2011.
+Today, more than one million practitioners have been been trained in SAFe, and it is used by more than 70 of the 100 companies at the top of the Fortune 500 list.

 Though agile adoption is often organic (beginning with a single development team doing standups and sprints), many organizations struggle to extend agile adoption across teams — much less across departments.
-Frameworks like SAFe® give organizations tested approaches for successfully scaling agile across complex product teams and environments.
+Frameworks like SAFe give organizations tested approaches for successfully scaling agile across complex product teams and environments.

-According to documented case studies, organizations can gain the following from implementing SAFe®:
+According to documented case studies, organizations can gain the following from implementing SAFe:

 20 to 50 percent increases in productivity

 Descriptions of SAFe can feel fairly rigid or authoritarian — especially if you do not have any experience using the framework.
 Before deciding whether or not to implement SAFe, it is important to understand what the framework is and how it works.
 Then you can figure out where it makes sense to adopt (or adapt) SAFe practices to fit your own team.